MiroMindAI/MiroThinker/README.md

 ### MiroThinker-v1.5

-MiroThinker v1.5 is the world-leading open-source search agent that advances tool-augmented reasoning through **interactive scaling** — training the model to handle deeper and more frequent agent-environment interactions as a third dimension of performance improvement, beyond model size and context length.
+MiroThinker v1.5 is the world-leading open-source search agent that advances tool-augmented reasoning through **interactive scaling** — training the agent to handle deeper and more frequent agent-environment interactions as a third dimension of performance improvement, beyond model size and context length.

 ![image](https://huggingface.co/datasets/miromind-ai/MiroFlow-Benchmarks/resolve/main/assets/mirothinker_v1.5_framework.png)